Computer Science BSc(Hons)

 Through this work, you’ll get a chance to think about the legal, social, ethical, professional and sustainability implications of AI technologies.
 You’ll also examine how artificial intelligence and machine learning may impact computer technology and your future career aspirations.

-You can choose to take an optional professional practice year after your second year on a three-year programme, or after your third year if you’re studying for a degree with an Integrated Foundation Year.
+You can choose to take an optional professional placement year after your second year on a three-year programme, or after your third year if you’re studying for a degree with an Integrated Foundation Year.

 You’ll be responsible for finding your own placement, with support from the Employability team.